5 Best Non-Dairy Creamers for Coffee

 What Type Of Milk Do You Prefer?

-Milk alternatives used in dairy-free creamers for coffee come in various flavors, levels of fat content, and suitability for specific diets and lifestyles.
+Milk alternatives used in dairy-free creamers for coffee come in various flavours, levels of fat content, and suitability for specific diets and lifestyles.
 Whether you are simply looking for lactose-free milk alternatives due to an allergy or intolerance, sticking to vegan-friendly options, or are after specific health benefits, there are creamers to meet your specific coffee needs.
 Some common milk types include cow’s milk, cashew milk, soy milk, and a lesser-known rice milk creamer.
 The specific milk alternatives featured in this guide are almonds, coconut, and oat (2).

 Plain, unsweetened milk made with almonds is known for its low caloric content.
 The amount of added sugar, calcium, carrageenan, and vitamins A and D varies depending on the brand.
 Naturally, this milk alternative contains a vitamin E antioxidant, but it lacks protein and other nutrients, and it is not advised for those with a tree nut allergy.

-Coconut milk has a pleasant tropical flavor as it is derived from coconuts themselves.
+Coconut milk has a pleasant tropical flavour as it is derived from coconuts themselves.
 Packaged coconut milk in cartons is often diluted with water with even less protein than milk made with almonds.
 However, it is safe for those with tree nut allergies.
 They are typically fortified with nutrients like minerals and vitamins A, B12, and D. Although they have a higher fat content, they increase helpful (HDL) cholesterol levels with their medium-chain triglycerides (MCTs).

 You may have noticed some of the brands here specifying a deliberate lack of soy in their coffee creamers.
 Soy milk is the closest type of milk to cow’s milk due to its fortifications and protein content.
 However, soy is controversial as it has some health benefits, yet it is also grown with genetically modified resistance to the glyphosate herbicide.
 It is up to your personal preferences to decide whether soy is an ingredient you don’t mind or something to avoid.